Hensel minimality II: Mixed characteristic and a diophantine application: Hensel minimality in characteristic zero (including mixed characteristic)

-Then $f(B)$ is contained in an open ball of radius at most $\frac{\beta}{|n|\alpha}$ for some positive integer $n$. \end{enumerate} \end{lem} \begin{proof} The proofs of the first two statements are identical to the equicharacteristic zero case.
+Then $f(\cM_K)$ is contained in an open ball of radius at most $\frac{\beta}{|n|\alpha}$ for some positive integer $n$. \end{enumerate} \end{lem} \begin{proof} (1) Suppose for contradiction that $f$ has infinitely many infinite fibers.
+Let $X \subset K$ be the subset of the domain of $f$ where $f$ is locally constant, i.e, of points $x \in K$ such that $f$ is constant on $B_{<\lambda}(x)$ for some $\lambda \in \Gamma_K^\times$.
+Since each infinite fiber of $f$ contains a ball (by preparation of the fiber), the restriction of $f$ to $X$ still has infinite image.